Historia Mundum

 A few years later, in 1914, Henry Ford built upon these ideas when opening the first automated assembly line in history at the Ford Motor Company factory in Highland Park.
 Henry Ford revolutionized the manufacturing industry by introducing an eight-hour workday and a daily wage of five dollars for his workers.
 These changes marked the beginning of Fordism, a system that blended mass production with mass consumption.

 Despite its innovative approach, Fordism did not immediately take hold.
 Several factors contributed to the delay in its widespread adoption.
 Ford believed that a new society could only be formed with the participation of corporate power.
 For instance, during the Great Depression (1929-1939), Ford increased wages to try and curb the decline in demand.
 However, this initiative alone was not sufficient.
-There were two significant obstacles hindered the consolidation of Fordism during the interwar period:
+Two major obstacles hindered the consolidation of Fordism during the interwar period:

 • First, society was initially resistant to a production system that imposed long, mechanized workdays with little control over the production process.
 In the United States, Ford relied on immigrant workers who were more adaptable, while in other developed countries, the Fordist-Taylorist system initially failed to take root.